 The stimulus for Parliament & Internet came from UK members of Parliament with a keen interest in the Internet who visited Washington DC between 2003 and 2006 and spoke at the US Congressional Internet Caucus.
 It was felt that a similar regular open dialogue was needed in the UK.
 The first Parliament & Internet conference was held in the Houses of Parliament in October 2006 and has become a key event each year since for those interested in discussing Internet policy.

-The participants in the P&I Conference 2015 are:
+The participants in the P&I Conference 2015 were:

 The Parliamentary Internet, Communications and Technology Forum (Pictfor) is the leading all party group in the technology sector in the Houses of Parliament.